 The Plus500 WebTrader is a proprietary trading platform that requires no download or installation to operate.
 It is fully accessible via a web browser and is popular among novice traders for CFD trading of forex, indices, ETFs, equities and commodities.
 The Plus 500 WebTrader is available in two modes, demo mode and real money mode.
 The demo mode is free of charge and has no time limit.
 As for the real money mode, you will need to make a minimum deposit of $100 before you can engage in live trading.

 One of the main attractions of the Plus500 WebTrader is its ability to let users trade multiple markets in the same window while at the same time receiving real time quotes.
 The user friendly interface is clearly labeled, allowing for easy and precise navigation.
 The platform also comes with its own charting capabilities and the financial indicator feature, which is located on the left side of the screen, allows traders to overlay different indicators onto their analysis and see what their impact will be like.
 While the more experienced traders might find the charts basic, the setup is actually ideal for beginners as they will not suffer from information overload.
+We reccomend that beginners will use the DEMO account since Plus500 platform is suitable for experienced traders only.

 Using the Plus 500 WebTrader